yasufum/spp-runner/README.md

 ```

 This script uses [tmux](https://tmux.github.io/) for managing each of
-processes in their window.
+processes in it own window.
-Last one is for opening working directory in which you access to VMs.

   1. SPP controller
   1. SPP primary